ErikaColombo/ToxEraser-Food-Supplements/README.md

   <img width="622" height="427" src="IMG/img2.png">
 </p>

+N.B.
 Do not move the executable file out of the folder.
 #### Other Functionalities

 Clicking on **Check Alerts** bottom, the software check the presence of any Structural Alerts in the molecules and if it is present in any lists.